 Industrial processes for the manufacture of clad materials are cast cladding, hot roll bonding, press bonding, cold roll bonding, and explosion bonding.
 The company Auerhammer Metallwerk GmbH has exclusively used cold roll bonding on a large scale since 1984.

 In addition to the product group of thermostatic bimetals AMW also produces:

 - Strips out of soft unalloyed steel

-- Copper-clad: Main application as conductor rails in the electrical industry (automatic circuit breakers, protective motor switches etc.)
+- Copper-clad: Main application as conductor rails in the electrical industry (automatic circuit breakers, protective motor switches, etc.)

-- Brass-plated: Application as brush holder for electric motors, as coin blanks and plain bearings in combustion engines
+- Brass-plated: Application as a brush holder for electric motors, as coin blanks and plain bearings in combustion engines

 - Nickel-plated: Main application as coin blanks

 - Copper-clad: Main application as heat exchanger and cooler.